Fees & Funding

 From April 2015, nurseries, schools, childminders and other childcare providers are able to claim extra funding through the Early Years Pupil Premium to support children’s development, learning and care.
 The Early Years Pupil Premium provides an extra 53 pence per hour for three and four year old children whose parents are in receipt of certain benefits or who were formally in local authority care.

 Oasis can use the extra funding to improve the quality of the early years’ education that we provide for your child.
-At present, with the support of parents, we are using the additional EYPP (Early Years Pupil Premium) Funding to continue our weekly sessions with MADE for this academic year.
+This could include, for example, additional training for our staff on early language, investing in partnership working with our colleagues in the area to further our expertise or supporting our staff in working on specialised areas such as speech and language.
+At present, with the support of parents, we are using the additional Early Years Pupil Premium funding to continue working alongside Music and Dance Education (MADE) for this academic year.
 The Music and Dance workers will continue to work with staff and children on a weekly basis to develop their creativity and imaginary play.
 Each weekly workshop will have a focus around a particular theme, building on the interests expressed by the children.
-These workshops will provide a wide range of learning opportunities focused around Personal, Social and Emotional Development and Communication and Language Skills.
-These workshops will also give the children further opportunities to develop to their full potential.
+These workshops will provide a wide range of learning opportunities focused around Personal, Social and Emotional Development and Communication and Language Skills to enable children to develop to their full potential.
+Please see the link below for our Early Years Pupil Premium action plan.

 Please do not hesitate to contact the Oasis Centre for further information about the Early Years Pupil Premium (EYPP).